A website migration is a critical time for any business and as such should be carefully considered and planned.

 Once the site is live on the web ensure the website is accessible to search engine crawlers using tools like Fetch as Googlebot.

-Ensure homepage and important internal pages are accessible and rendering to the Search Engines as you were expecting.
+Ensure the homepage and important internal pages are accessible and rendering to the Search Engines as you were expecting.

 25: Ensure Webmaster Verification Codes are Live

 Ensure the Google Search Console & Bing Webmaster Tools verification codes are in place on the live site to ensure continued access to the Search Engine’s reporting, and communication systems.

 You will be checking Google Search Console site frequently post-launch so it’s essential the code is in place post-launch.

 Ensure that the robots.txt file is live on the site is as expected and as you specified pre-launch.

 This is probably one of the most important things to check post-launch.

 27: Ensure that NoIndex has been removed for all pages

 In your test environment, you will likely have implemented the NoIndex tag.
 Ensure this has been removed from all the pages you want in Google’s Index.

 If this hasn’t been removed you can find yourself receiving no search engine traffic.